jdcloudcom/en/documentation/Networking/Load-Balancer/Operation-Guide/Backend-Management.md

 ## Add backend service

-1. Enter the backend service management page by clicking the Load balancer-Details-Backend service;
+1. Enter the backend service management page by clicking the Application Load Balancer-Details-Backend service;

 3. Click “Create a new backend service”, turn on backend service creation page;